naeemnz/localrepo/README.md

-#this is my Lgit ocal Repo.
+# This is my Lgit ocal Repo.